alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

-# Reinforcement-Learning-for-a-DC-motor
+# Reinforcement Learning for a DC motor
-Applying A2C-algorithm for the control of a DC motor
+Applying Actor-Critic-Algorithm (A2C) for the control of a DC motor